 Finding the Right Clinical Study

-Once you've decided that you would like to participate in a clinical trial, the next step is to find a trial that is right for you.
-For some rare kinds of cancer, there are very few clinical trials available.
-For other types of cancer, you may have several clinical trials to choose from.
+If you are willing to participate in a clinical study, your doctor will help you determine if there are studies you may be eligible for and which one, if any, is the best choice for you.
+For some rare kinds of cancer, there are very few clinical studies available.
+For other types of cancer, you may have several studies to choose from.

 Use our list of questions to ask about clinical studies to gather details on each study you’re considering.
 If you are eligible for a large number of studies, you may want to enlist a friend or family member to help you collect and sift through the information.